 Expats will find accommodation in Chile in the form of apartments (piezas) or houses (casas).
-Both furnished and unfurnished options are available in Chilean cities; unfurnished apartments will come with no furniture or appliances (sometimes not even light fittings), so it's best to negotiate to at least have a refrigerator and oven included.
+Both furnished (amoblado) and unfurnished (sin muebles) options are available in Chilean cities.
+Unfurnished apartments will come with limited furniture or appliances (usually ovens and hobs, sometimes light fittings).
+It is often possible to negotiate to have other appliances included as well.

 Finding accommodation in Chile

-Santiago’s daily newspaper El Mercurio has an extensive properties listing section, while many supermarkets have bulletin boards where properties for rent are advertised.
-Expats can also take a drive through the area that they like, looking for “se arrienda” signs, meaning “for rent”.
+Santiago’s daily newspapers generally have an extensive properties listing section, while many supermarkets have bulletin boards where properties for rent are advertised.
+Expats can also take a drive through an area that they like, looking for “se arrienda” signs.

 It’s important to consider the area where one chooses to live in Chile and its proximity to schools, shops, work and public transport links.
 Traffic congestion can be heavy in Santiago and other cities, so being close to these amenities is an important factor to take into account.

 Rental agreements in Chile are generally for a 12-month period.
 Landlords are often flexible and shorter terms are easily negotiated, although usually at a higher price.
 Rental agreements generally require a deposit of at least one month’s rent.